HectorDuarte911/Proyecto-Wall-E/README.md

 💻**How is the project flow?**

-The project is diviide in three parts of funcionality:
+The project is divide in three parts of funcionality:

  + **Interpret** : Is the logic interpret code and the must important part of the project , is divide in other three parts :